vermarajat22255/Spring/Readme.txt

 --Monitor health of the UserAuthentication at - localhost:8087/actuator localhost:8087/actuator/health

+------------------------- Done ---------------------------------------
+Eureka
+Transaction Rollback on failure, Commit, -- used @Transactional on ServiceImpl Logger -- executed on individual classes Filter(Authentication) -- on conditions

 --------------------------- To do --------------------------------------------

-Jenkins
+-- Jenkins
-Transaction Rollback on failure, Commit, -- lifecycle JPA Interface injection
-Logger
+-- Spring Batch
+-- RabitMQ

-Filter(Authentication), interceptor(used for header validations) // before Controller is invoked Custom query
+Interceptor(used for header validations) // before Controller is invoked Custom query
-ExceptionHandler (Response), RequestValidation(Request), DatabaseValidation(Not null ...)
+ExceptionHandler (Response), RequestValidation(Request), DatabaseValidation(Not null, username different )
-Transaction +,-
 Swagger(OpenAPI documentation)
-Edureka
 Notification(Messaging)
 Lazy Initialization
-Spring Batch
+Transaction +,-